 “Serious media clogging would’ve happened, so we’re glad that we conducted the bench-scale test at the lab,” said Zoom Nguyen, CDM Smith environmental scientist and manager of the Bellevue Research and Testing Laboratory.

 “It used to be the case that you could re-purpose solutions and put them everywhere,” Wetzel said.
 “What we’re finding with PFAS is that there’s no one-size-fits-all.”
 Full-scale design of the Spectacle Pond plant to house the GAC upgrade is underway.

 Wetzel attributed the successful PFAS strategy to a collaboration between his DPW, state and federal agencies and CDM Smith.
 “You really have to look at what the different options are with respect to your operations, your water quality, the expertise of your staff,” he said.
 “I know I’m getting good technical information and advice, and if I ask questions, I get the answers I need.”

+Currently, the Massachusetts MCL for six PFAS in drinking water is 20 ppt.
 The project data collected in Ayer have been shared with state regulators and through regional and national conferences, contributing quantitative data for policymaking.
 CDM Smith is working in other states, as well, designing treatment systems and providing formative research on the pervasive threat of PFAS.
-In Massachusetts, regulators have opened the formal public comment period for a proposed MCL.
-State officials expect the new MCL of 20 ppt for the sum of six PFAS to take effect later this year.